Should We Write Code for LLMs Now?

 My Actual Position

-The best code in 2025 is both human-readable and LLM-friendly.
-And the good news is that the Venn diagram overlap is substantial.
-Explicit naming, typed contracts, small functions, intent-documenting comments.
-These serve both audiences.
+This is not either/or.
+The best code in 2025 is both human-readable and LLM-friendly, and the Venn diagram overlap is substantial: explicit naming, typed contracts, small functions, intent-documenting comments all serve both audiences.

 Practical Implications for Code Review